 Why Goldfish Point?

 I was wondering why this area was named Goldfish Point.
 I think my daughters might have figured this out!
 You see, when standing on the bluffs looking down into the water, you can see the California state marine fish, the Garibaldi which happens to be orange.
-And when I say ‘clearly see,’ I mean if you have good eyes, because I couldn’t see them myself, but my girls surely did.
+And when I say ‘clearly see,’ I mean if you have good eyes, because I couldn’t see them myself, but my girls sure did.

 The ‘Official’ Start of the La Jolla Coast Walk Trail